devusSs/steamquery/README.md

 In case you encounter any issues you can try running the program with either `--console` flag to print the log output to your terminal or go even further and specify the `--debug` flag which will add more verbose logs and also log to terminal.

 Please use Google first to try solve your problem.
-Else [open an issue](https://github.com/steamquery/issues).
+Else [open an issue](https://github.com/devusSs/steamquery/issues).

 ### Building the app yourself

-See the [docs directory](./docs/build.md) for further information.
+Check the [build documentation in the docs directory](./docs/build.md) for further information.
 Building yourself is not recommended since you need a few tools.
 If you do however want to build the app yourself please read the documentation.

 ## Disclaimer